andremedeiros/hash_benchmark/README.md

 The point of this experiment is to benchmark MRI's hash table implementation vs others to see if it can be improved upon.

-Right now there are two contenders:
+Right now there are three contenders:

 - st (not the modified one bundled with Ruby, as I wasn't able to get it to work yet.)
 - uthash (can be found [here](https://github.com/troydhanson/uthash))